 - Unattended medical, dental or educational needs.

-Note: According to the law you may not leave young children on their own or under the supervision of teens.
-It is child neglect.
+Note: According to the law, leaving young children alone or under the supervision of teens is child neglect.

 How to prevent child neglect?

-- Parents and family are recognised as the first duty-bearers to ensure the safety of a child at all times.
+- Parents and family are recognised as the first duty-bearers to ensure a child’s safety at all times.

-- Children should be taught the basic rules of safety and be supervised by responsible adults at all times.
+- Children should be taught the basic safety rules and supervised by responsible adults at all times.

 - Report any child neglect that you become aware of immediately.